Assessing an application for a taxi driver licence

 For more information about the Access NI process and how to apply online go to AccessNI criminal record checks

-Each conviction is considered on its own merit taking account of the penalty imposed and any mitigating factors.
+Each conviction is considered on its own merit taking account of the penalty imposed and any mitigating reasons.
 Some examples of serious convictions relate to offences for drugs, firearms or explosives, burglary, fraud, sexual offences or any offence involving violence such as wounding or assault, common assault, threats to kill or harassment.

 When you're applying, you must give details of any health condition likely to affect your fitness as a driver of a taxi.